-It is vital to the running of a successful show that there is clarity among all participants about the division of responsibilities that result in a show that meets the 4-H mission of providing a safe and educational environment for youth; where they learn life skills, and how to properly care for their animals.
+In a successful show, all participants clearly understand how responsibilities are divided.
+This ensures the show fulfills 4-H's mission to provide a safe and educational environment in which youth learn life skills and how to properly care for their animals.
 The following is a suggested division of responsibilities at a 4-H show.

-- 1. Show manager: the organizer of the show, staff, and environment. - a.
-The show manager will work with the extension office to identify and secure the judge for the show.
-The show manager will be the person responsible for ensuring that all other positions are filled with qualified individual, and will be involved in all decisions made outside of the judging ring on the day of the show.
-It is ultimately the responsibility of the show manager to ensure that all policies, procedures, and show guidelines for the event are followed. - 2.
-Judge: the judge is responsible for all activity within the ring. - a.
-The judge should arrive at the show a minimum of 30 minutes prior to the beginning of the first class, and plan to remain through the completion of the day's showbill.
-The judge should come to the show with any patterns completed which were their responsibility, based on earlier discussions with the show management.
+- Show manager: Organizer of the show, staff, and environment. - a.
+The show manager works with the Extension office to identify and secure the judge for the show.
+The show manager is responsible for ensuring that all other positions are filled with qualified individuals, and is involved in all decisions made outside of the judging ring on the day of the show.
+The show manager is ultimately responsible for ensuring that all policies, procedures, and show guidelines for the event are followed. - 2.
+Judge: Responsible for all activity within the ring. - a.
+The judge should arrive at the show a minimum of 30 minutes prior to the beginning of the first class and plan to remain through completion of the day's showbill.
+The judge should come to the show having completed any patterns that were his or her responsibility based on earlier discussions with show management.
 The judge is obligated to follow the show rules and guidelines as provided by the show manager, and is obligated to disqualify from the ring any horses that are a danger to their rider or other, lame, or otherwise unfit for show.
-This includes horses that are severely underweight (refer to show guidelines), or show evidence of having been inhumanely treated. - 3.
-Show steward: the show steward is responsible for interpreting and implementing rules and policies outside of the show ring. - a.
-In some shows, the show steward and show manager may be the same person.
-The show steward should ensure that all animals that enter the ring meet requirements in regards to tack, equipment and fitness to show.
-Show stewards should notify participants of improper tack and equipment in a timely manner so adjustments can be made that will allow the youth to participate.
-The show steward should also work with the show management, the extension office, and the programmatic governing body to ensure that horses that body condition score less than a 3 do not enter the show ring.
+This includes horses that are severely underweight (refer to show guidelines), or show evidence of having been inhumanely treated. - Show steward: Responsible for interpreting and implementing rules and policies outside of the show ring. - In some shows, the show steward and show manager may be the same person.
+The show steward should ensure that all animals that enter the ring meet requirements related to tack, equipment, and fitness to show.
+Show stewards should notify participants of improper tack and equipment in a timely manner so adjustments can be made that allow the youth to participate.
+The show steward should also work with the show management, Extension office, and programmatic governing body to ensure that horses that body condition score less than a 3 do not enter the show ring.

-- 4. Ring Steward: the ring steward's job is to assist the judge in directing the exhibitors in the ring, and in whatever other ways the judge requests assistance. - a.
+- Ring steward: Assists the judge in directing exhibitors in the ring, and in whatever other ways the judge requests assistance. - a.
 The ring steward should be attired in long pants, boots, and a shirt with a collar when working in the ring.
-The steward's job is to assist the judge, not advise the judge on the class, or share information about exhibitors in the class. - 5.
-Gate Steward safe entry and dismissal from the arena is controlled by an adult who ensures the ring steward when the class is complete and assists the staff and exhibitors with determining the appropriate method of entry and the entered exhibitors. - 6.
-Announcer: the announcer is responsible for communicating the activity in the ring with the show participants, as well as announcing the results of classes. - a.
-The announcer and the ring steward should have a communication method for passing along the requested information of the judge to the announcer's stand.
+The steward's job is to assist the judge, not advise the judge on the class, or share information about exhibitors in the class. - Gate steward: Ensures safe entry and dismissal from the arena.
+Helps staff and exhibitors determine the appropriate method of entry.
+Informs the ring steward when the class is complete. - Announcer: Responsible for communicating the activity in the ring with the show participants, as well as announcing the results of classes. - The announcer and the ring steward should have a communication method for passing along the requested information of the judge to the announcer's stand. - b.
+It is recommended that the announcer share a brief description of the class with the audience.

-CLASS SPECIFICATIONS SHOW & EQUIPMENT RULES
+CLASS SPECIFICATIONS SHOW AND EQUIPMENT RULES

-The following class specifications are to be used as GUIDELINES for 4-H horse shows.
-Counties have the right to ADAPT or ADD to these guidelines to meet local needs and interests.
-Safety and inclusion of exhibitors should always be priorities when adapting and adding guidelines.
+The following class specifications are to be used as guidelines for 4-H horse shows.
+Counties have the right to adapt or add to these guidelines to meet local needs and interests.
+Exhibitors' safety and inclusion should always be priorities when adapting and adding guidelines.

-These class specifications will be followed at the Indiana State Fair 4-H Horse & Pony Show.
+These class specifications are followed at the Indiana State Fair 4-H Horse & Pony Show.